 In the case of the developer, the developer must have a representation document from the PCEM that accredits him/her as such.
-The VPCE has a Power of Attorney with Retirements and Power of Attorney without Retirements forms, available at www.cercarbono.com.
+The VPCE has a Power of Attorney with Withdrawals and Power of Attorney Without Withdrawals forms, available at www.cercarbono.com.

-A Cercarbono technical reviewer verifies that the documentation provided is sufficient for compliance with the requirements, the required authorisations, and powers of attorney, proof of holdership or tenure of the area where the PCEM will be implemented, among others, as detailed in the document Procedures of the Voluntary Circular Economy Programme.
+A Cercarbono technical reviewer verifies that the documentation provided is sufficient for compliance with the requirements, the required authorisations, and powers of attorney, proof of holdership or tenure of the area where the PCEM will be implemented, among others, as detailed in the document Procedures of the Voluntary Programme on Circular Economy.